telerik/ajax-docs/controls/signature/server-side-programming/overview.md

 # Server Side Programming Overview

-You can configure the settings of RadSignature and create its items in the code-behind via the Server-Side API of the control.
+You can configure the settings of Signature UI Control and create its items in the code-behind via the Server-Side API of the control.

 ## RadSignature Public Properties